indritkello/HashCode2018/README.md

 # HashCode2018
 Simple way of solving the engineering problem of HashCode Competiton (2018)

-The HashCode 2018 challenge, a team-based programming competition organised by Google took place in March the 1st 2018.
+The HashCode 2018 challenge, a team-based programming competition organised by Google took place on Thursday, March 1, 2018.
-Problem for this year was optimizing tasks for selfdriving vehicles.
+Problem for this year was optimizing tasks for self-driving vehicles.
 #Task
 Given a list of pre-booked rides in a city and a fleet of self-driving vehicles, assign the rides to vehicles, so that riders get to their destinations on time.